Live for Now: Production

 The "Live for Now – Moments" commercial in April 2017 was a play off an existing "Live for Now" campaign the company created in 2012.
 Six people were credited with creating the ad, and The Mirror reported that all were white.
 The ad was produced by PepsiCo's in-house content creation team, Creators League Studio.
 Jenner had no involvement in the creative process and no advanced knowledge of the marketing vision.
 She first knew the story-line when she got the script and moved forward with appearing in the ad.

 Due to the fact that Pepsi's in-house creative team came up with the concept, many people expressed that this incident is a prime example of the risks associated with group-think, claiming that in this instance, company culture overlooked potential tone-deafness.

-The commercial was shot in Bangkok, Thailand with identified locations including Omni Tower Sukhumvit Nana where its helicopter pad was featured in the opening shot, and All Seasons Place.
-The starring extras coming from both locally and abroad.
-According to a local crew, the decision to shoot in Thailand was likely due to the cheaper cost of production.
+The commercial was shot in Bangkok, Thailand, with identified locations including Omni Tower Sukhumvit Nana where its helicopter pad was featured in the opening shot, and All Seasons Place.
+According to a local producer not involved in the ad, the decision to shoot in Thailand was likely due to the lower cost of extras.
+An actor from the ad said that the extras were from Thailand and other countries outside the U.S.